chingchenms/llvm/docs/Coroutines.rst

 Arguments:
 """"""""""

-First argument should refer to the coroutine handle of the enclosing coroutine.
+The first argument should refer to the coroutine handle of the enclosing coroutine.

 The second argument should be `true` if this coro.end is in the block that is part of the unwind sequence leaving the coroutine body due to exception prior to